fleetdm/fleet/handbook/support-process.md

 - If an appropriate response is outside your scope, please post to `#oncall-chatter`, a confidential Slack channel in the Fleet Slack workspace.

-- If the comment appears to be a feature request in a customer channel, please post a link to the customer's comment in the `#oncall-chatter`.
+- If the comment appears to be a feature request in a customer channel, please post a link to the customer's comment in `#oncall-chatter`.
 This way, an individual on the Product team can collect relevant information and file a GitHub issue.

 - If things get heated, remember to stay [positive and helpful](https://canny.io/blog/moderating-user-comments-diplomatically/).
 If you aren't sure how best to respond in a positive way, or if you see behavior that violates the Fleet code of conduct, get help.